 1. Quit Drinking Without Willpower: Be a Happy Nondrinker by Allen Care

 Allen Carr is the creator of Easyway, one of the most successful tools to help people stop smoking.
 He uses the same strategies in his workbook to help people overcome the desire to drink without building up their willpower to a super-human level.
 When followed correctly, this unique method removes the desire to drink, giving the reader back control.
 Quit Drinking Without Willpower changes the narrative about quitting alcohol, which s why it deserves a spot on the list.
-You might also enjoy our list of the best zen books.
+Are you searching for books to give to someone?
+Check out our round-up of the best zen books!
+Or you can also search for our best book guides using our search bar.
+You might also be interested in these articles about driving under the influence.

 “This book will enable you to stop drinking immediately, painlessly, and permanently.”Allen Care, Quit Drinking Without Willpower